 Add a new Custom Event View by double-clicking on the Local or Shared node or selecting New from the context menu.
 This brings up the Add a Custom Event View window in the workspace.
 The Creator field is already populated with your username and is non-editable.

 Complete the Name and Description fields with information that's relevant to anyone who uses the view.

 Choose Select Instances to add objects that are included in the view.
 The top box allows you to select by individual instances.
 Additionally, it allows you to specify all instances of a specific type.
 The middle box allows you to select entire SQL Server groups.
 The bottom section allows you to filter for specific objects from those instances.
 This specifies which objects are monitored by performance counters in this view.

-Important: Instance text filters directly control which event objects in the view will be considered monitorable when performance monitoring is enabled for a view, versus the General tab text filters which control only which objects are displayed on the active Calendar/List view.
+Important: Instance text filters directly control which event objects in the view will be available for monitoring when performance monitoring is enabled for a view, versus the General tab text filters which control only which objects are displayed on the active Calendar/List view.
 Instance text filters are always applied first, before General text filters.
 It's very important to ensure the Instance-level text filters are set properly to avoid monitoring other objects unnecessarily.
 For more information, see the Filtering Process topic.